8clever/alai-blog-data/md/ALAI Network Dividend Payout Report December Results.md

 Our AI-powered trading system operates 24/7, leveraging advanced machine learning algorithms to execute trades with precision.
 The monthly performance of the trading pool determines the dividends distributed to token holders.
-In December, our trading models delivered a stellar 8.4% overall system performance, with half of the profits shared directly with our investors.
+In December, our trading models delivered 8.4% overall system performance, with half of the profits shared directly with our investors.

 ## Impressive Growth in $ALAI Distribution